stevencombs/retrocombs.github.io/supporters.md

 permalink: /supporters
 ---

-I have "the best supporters in the world" contributing to this blog and companion [YouTube channel](https://www.youtube.com/@retrocombs).
+"The best supporters in the world" contribute to this blog and companion [YouTube channel](https://www.youtube.com/@retrocombs).
 It's a small, but mighty group!

-retroCombs memberships are now available and each level to meet all budgets and they are based on our favorite Commodore computers.
+retroCombs memberships are available at levels to meet all budgets and have fun Commodore inspired names.
 Check them out at <https://www.buymeacoffee.com/retrocombs/membership>.
 Below is a sample of the first level; PET!

 ![PET Level Membership](https://cdn.buymeacoffee.com/uploads/membership_level/2021/12/AVxnyaAqngdbAZ4HqgSFfHmEtbC3tpeiPDB5cfj5.png@800w_0e.webp)